Non-alcoholic fatty liver disease

-Non-alcoholic fatty liver disease (NAFLD) occurs when fat is deposited into hepatocytes without a known cause (such as with alcoholic fatty liver disease).
-The deposition of fat may lead to hepatic inflammation (hepatitis) and may eventually lead to cirrhosis.
+Non-alcoholic fatty liver disease (NAFLD), also known as metabolic associated fatty liver disease, occurs when fat is deposited into hepatocytes without a known cause (such as with alcoholic fatty liver disease).
+The deposition of fat may lead to hepatic inflammation (hepatitis) and even eventually to cirrhosis.

 - non-alcoholic fatty liver (NAFL)